 Driverless Car Statistics

-As for the autonomous vehicles industry, statistics show it rising by 16% globally every year.
+3. As for the autonomous vehicles industry, statistics show that it’s rising by 16% globally every year.

-So far, 29 states have prepared laws about autonomous vehicles, and in 2018, 18 bills about self-driving cars were enacted throughout 15 states.
+(NCSL) So far, 33 states have prepared laws about autonomous vehicles, and in 2018, 18 bills about self-driving cars were enacted throughout 15 states.

 While one of them pays attention to the road, the other one is supposed to monitor the system.
 Uber is the only company that doesn’t use two drivers in its tests.
 This choice may have played a role in an incident that ended in a fatality.